HerykHesh/ecommerce_intz/README.md

 ## Unit Testing:
+- Command line: mvn test
-- Click on the 'test' option, located under the 'Lifecycle' tab in Maven.
+- Intellij Idea: Click on the 'test' option, located under the 'Lifecycle' tab in Maven.

 ## Postman Testing:
 - Import the eCommerce.postman_collection.json file, located in the static resources folder into Postman.